Degrees and Certifications:

 Mr.Berger's "Super Cool"WebPage

-Welcome one and all 6th Grade Language Arts - both Standard and Humanities - Reading & Writing.
+Welcome one and all 6th Grade Language Arts - both Standard and Advanced- Reading & Writing.
 I have created this website to help keep everyone up-to-date with projects, homework, grades, and general school and classroom information.
 Please feel free to contact me through my school email or classroom phone if you have any additional questions.
 This year's theme: What's Your Story & What types of stories do you like to read?
 Why?
-Because everyone has a story to tell and we're influence by the stories, books, novels, poetry that we read.
+Because everyone has a story to tell and we're influenced by the stories, books, novels, poetry that we read.
 We will explore "our stories" in a variety of thoughtful and creative ways!
-Writing creative narratives - both non-fiction and fiction - along with the critical nature of writing to text - using evidence to support a claim and thesis statement; making a point, and focuses on argument as an artform and backing up your claim and argument with evidence while citing the source(s) used.
+Writing creative narratives - both non-fiction and fiction - along with the critical nature of writing to text - using evidence to support a claim and thesis statement; making a point, and focusing on argument as an artform and backing up your claim and argument with evidence while citing the source(s) used.
 We will read short stories, novels, articles - all of which are connected to our writing.

 Defining Moment in Education: